 Gert Jan Hofstede’s major publications

 - simulation gaming, This dates from the mid-nineties to present.
 There are far too many games to mention.
+I also wrote some overview articles and a well-read book for trainers.
 See the simulation games page for some highlights.

 - trust and transparency in production networks, This dates from the first century of this century, when food scares had shaken up agrifood supply chains.
 A clear presentation of the concept of transparency can be found in the 2003 article Transparency in netchains.
 A rich description of the dynamics of trust and transparency across cultures is provided in the 2004 book by Kluwer publishers Hide or confide?
 The dilemma of transparency (not available online).

 Gert Jan's first publication in 1984 concerned abnormal stereotyped behaviours in tethered sows.
 Its conclusions did not meet with immediate public approval.
 30 years on, this type of housing was banned in the Netherlands.

 G.M.
 Cronin, P.R.
 Wiepkema, G.J.
 Hofstede (1984) The development of stereotypies in tethered sows. in J. Unshelm, G. van Putten, K. Zeeb (Eds.), Proc. of the Int.
 Congress on Applied Ethology in Farm Animals, KTBL, Darmstadt (1984), pp. 97–100.

 Today, Gert Jan has resumed this line of work with Iris Boumans, who obtained her PhD in 2017.

 Gert Jan summarised findings from his PhD thesis Modesty in Modelling in an article "Open problems, formal problems".

 Open problems, Formal problems.
 Journal of Decision Systems 4:2, 1995.